 IAN BRELAND

-Maintaining a home-base in Phoenix, Arizona; Ian is a Rocky Mountain School of Expeditionary Learning (RMSEL) graduate, freelance Conservation Videographer, Wildlife Photographer, and Expedition Guide.
-He has worked on a diverse range of projects concerning wildlife conservation; from Operation Milagro VIII in Mexico alongside Sea Shepherd Conservation Society & supporting anti-poaching operations in Indonesia, to appearing on BBC’s My Place on Planet Earth and filming with wildlife rewilding centers as well as newly established preserves & research stations in the Peruvian Amazon.
-He is a co-host of the short-form field herping show known as “Serpentine”, popular on CarbonTV.
+Maintaining a homebase in Phoenix, Arizona; Ian is a Rocky Mountain School of Expeditionary Learning (RMSEL) graduate, freelance Conservation Videographer, Wildlife Photographer, and Expedition Guide.
+He has worked on a diverse range of projects concerning wildlife conservation; from Operation Milagro VIII in Mexico alongside Sea Shepherd Conservation Society & supporting anti-poaching operations in Indonesia, to appearing on BBC’s My Place on Planet Earth and filming with rewilding centers as well as newly established reserves & research stations in the Peruvian Amazon.
+He is a co-host of the short-form field herping show known as “Serpentine”, streaming on CarbonTV.
 Today, Ian leads expeditions across the planet in search of rare, imperiled, and understudied reptile & amphibian species.

-He also collaborates on a myriad of international conservation projects, applying technical skills, logistics management, and a background in Wilderness Medicine towards not only making adventure more accessible, but inspiring others to appreciate what we have while it’s still here- and fight to protect it.
+He also collaborates on a myriad of international conservation projects, applying technical skills, logistics management, and a background in Wilderness Medicine towards not only making adventure more accessible & inclusive, but inspiring others to appreciate what we have while it’s still here- and fight to protect it.

 You may contact Ian via: